 For vegetable plots and flower beds, apply a layer of ready-to-use slug pellets directly onto the soil to keep them under control.
 If you’re looking to protect potted plants, serrated copper tape is great at stopping slimy slugs crawling up and into the planter.
 It’ll create a tiny electrical charge when touched, stopping them in their tracks.

-Looking for environmentally-friendly options?
-Try generously scattering coffee grounds or broken eggshells around vulnerable plants and on the soil around stems.
+If you’re looking for environmentally-friendly options, try generously scattering coffee grounds or broken eggshells around vulnerable plants and on the soil around stems.
 Sharp edges will help keep them away.
 You could also fill your border with plants that slugs are known to dislike.
-These include lavender, fuchsia and foxgloves.
+These plants include lavender, fennel and foxgloves.
 Of course, there’s always the good old-fashioned hand-picking method too.
-Grab a torch on a warm, wet evening and get hunting!
+Grab a torch on a warm, wet evening and go hunting!

 Beat the bugs

-The peskiest insects you’ll find in the garden include aphids, vine weevils and whitefly.
+The peskiest garden bugs you’ll find include aphids, vine weevils and whitefly.
 Aphids will attach themselves to young, soft growth, and can multiply very quickly.
 To avoid an infestation, the less squeamish can remove these between finger and thumb, whilst sensitive souls can wear rubber gloves!
 The plant can then be sprayed with soapy water to remove the remaining honeydew they’ve secreted and to create a slippery surface which stops any more from clinging on.

 A great way to control numbers of garden pests, including vine weevil, is by encouraging beneficial wildlife into your garden.
 Birds, toads, frogs and hedgehogs all love to feast on grubs and provide a perfectly natural pest control solution.
 Take a look at our blog on ways to create a wildlife garden, so you make a safe haven for wildlife and encourage helpful garden insects such as bees and spiders.

 Watch out!
 Be on guard with garden insects, as it may look as if you’ve controlled them, only for more to spring up.
 Persistence is key!